openscad/openscad/README.md

 This site and it's subpages can also be helpful: https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Building_OpenSCAD_from_Sources

-Once built, you can run tests with `cd build/tests && ctest -j`.
+Once built, you can run tests with `cd build/tests && ctest`.

 ### Running CI workflows locally